David Hulin

-David Hulin (born 1975) is a British born Animation Director and VFX Director based in New York, best known for creating iconic animated characters such as the GEICO Gecko, Post Office Ants (UK), Nigel the Xyzal Owl, The Lactaid Cow, as well as creatively leading many other iconic campaigns for FedEx, GE, Pepsi, M&Ms, Speedy (Alka Seltzer).
+David Hulin is a British born Animation Director and VFX Director based in New York, best known for creating iconic animated characters such as the GEICO Gecko, Post Office Ants (UK), Nigel the Xyzal Owl, The Lactaid Cow, as well as creatively leading many other iconic campaigns for FedEx, GE, Pepsi, M&Ms, Speedy (Alka Seltzer).
 David has gained a great reputation for his significant contribution to the Computer Graphics and Visual Effects industry over the last two decades.

 Early life

 Hulin was born in Bristol, England and studied at Bristol Cathedral Choir School.
 Choosing to pursue a career in the Arts he studied Art Foundation at Department of Creative Industries, UWE, Bristol before making the decision to specialize in animation at University for the Creative Arts which was the first BA (Hons) degree in Animation available in Europe.
 During his degree Hulin split his time between animation and Film and after finishing a documentary project at Framestore during his graduate year was lucky enough to win a rare post grad scholarship opportunity at Saint Martin's School of Art designed to encourage more traditionally trained artists into a then computer programmer driven industry.